mspencedm/Software-Dev-DnD/NPCs/Council of Verdant Wisdom.md

 ## Council Members

-- Lirael Nightbloom: (Guardian of Eldertop): As the Guardian, Thalindra Evergreen serves as the head of the council, providing guidance, protection, and a deep connection to the fey.
+- Lirael Nightbloom: (Guardian of Eldertop): As the Guardian, Lirael Nightbloom serves as the head of the council, providing guidance, protection, and a deep connection to the fey.
 Her role is pivotal in maintaining the harmony between the Material Plane and the Feywild.

 - Raelin Windshadow (Elven Noble): Raelin is a noble from one of the prominent elven families in Eldertop.
 She represents the city's noble class and brings a diplomatic and pragmatic approach to the council's decisions.